 In the previous figure, the heatmap uses black to represent the smallest bucket count, 0, and yellow to represent the largest bucket count, 10.
 Reds and oranges represent values between these two extremes.

-- Expand the Select a metric menu, enter
+- In the Metric element, expand the Select a metric menu,

 - Click Apply.

 In the previous example, the heatmap chart is configured by selecting values from menus.
 However, you can also use Monitoring Query Language (MQL) to chart distribution-valued metrics.
-For example, you can select the MQL tab in Metrics Explorer and then enter the following query:
+To enter a MQL query, do the following:

 fetch gce_instance | metric 'networking.googleapis.com/vm_flow/rtt' | align delta(1m) | every 1m | group_by , [aggregate(value.rtt)]